ai/transition-events/README.md

   the event fired.
 This value isn't affected by the value of `transition-delay`.
   It will be zero, if CSS Transitions isn’t supported.

-If CSS Transition is supported, `$.fn.transitionEnd` will send original browser event to callback (with this properties too).
-If you use `$.fn.afterTransition` or there is no CSS Transitions support, callback will receive simple object with just these 4 properties.

 ## Extra

-Free additional present from plugin: you can check CSS Transition support:
+Free additional present from plugin: you can check CSS Transitions support:

 ```js
 if ( $.TransitionEvents.isSupported() ) {